 We all know that to make money on the internet, you should build a blog.
 But what if you’re not sure what kind of blog you should be building?
 Should you write about the topics that interest you?
 Or will that lead you into an endless spiral of writing about topics that don’t pay?

-Well, in this post, I’m going to show you 12 different ways to find keywords for your niche.
+Well, in this post, I’m going to show you the top 12 keyword research strategies for bloggers.